miykael/3dprintyourbrain/README.md

 # 3D print your brain

 So, you want to 3D print your own brain?
-The following is a step by step guide that will tell you how to 3D print a brain.
-All coming from a structural image (T1) like this:
+The following is a step by step guide that will tell you exactly how to do that.
+You can either run the steps by yourself or use the amazing `3Dprinting_brain.sh` script, developed by [Sofie Van Den Bossche](https://github.com/sofievdbos) that is located in the `script` folder.

+In short, the script will allow you to create a 3D model of your brain, all coming from a structural image (T1) like this:

 <img src="static/brain.png" width="400">

 **Note:** To create a 3D surface model of your brain we will use [FreeSurfer](http://freesurfer.net/) and [meshlab](http://meshlab.sourceforge.net/).
 Therefore you should make sure that those two softwares are already installed on your system.

-## 1. Specify Variables
+## Step 1 - Specify Variables

 Let's first specify all necessary variables that we need for this to work: